 You’ve been directed here because of your interest in the NDSU composition curriculum.
-This page addresses some of the FAQs and lists other pertinent information in one place so I don’t forget to mention it.
+This page addresses some of the FAQs and lists other pertinent information in one place.

-MUSC 366 is a 1-credit introductory composition course which takes the format of individual half-hour lessons or group masterclasses, depending on semester and enrollment.
-Students normally take at least two semesters of MUSC 366.
+MUSC 166 is a 1-credit introductory composition course which takes the format of individual half-hour lessons or group masterclasses, depending on semester and enrollment.
+Students normally take at least one semester of MUSC 166.

 MUS 366 requires MUSC 231 (Music Theory IV), except in certain circumstances.